Introduction

 Ref Point (long / short side) (%)

-These sliders are active when you use LCC Custom Selection mode.
-They help positioning the reference point along the X-Y plane in percentage values, like shown in the following picture:
+Found under the Reference panel (see Figure 18).
+These sliders are active when LCC Custom Selection mode is selected.
+They help positioning the reference point along the X-Y plane in percentage values, like shown in Figure 19.

 If unsure, leave the Ref Points to the default value (50%, 50%).
 This places the reference point at the very center of the LCC frame, which works well on average use-cases that usually only have a slight amount of peripheral aberrations.